Skip to main content

 Pain relief

-We calculated every mattress’ pain score to indicate how likely the mattress is to help ease pain.
+We calculated every mattress’s pain score to indicate how likely the mattress is to help ease pain.
 We created a formula including factors like pressure relief, firmness, edge support, and bounce.
 Mattresses with higher pain relief scores are more likely to relieve pain.

 Responsiveness